mati-1/mati-1/README.md

 ### Hello there 🖐

 <p>🌱 I working as a Junior Frontend Developer.
-Basically I'm develop apps in react/next, but in the meantime Im learning node.js, beacuse i wanna be a fullstack dev in the future :) <br> 🗣️ My level of English is remained at B1 but I'm currently learning it daily.</p>
+Basically I'm develop apps in react/next, but in the meantime Im learning node.js, beacuse i wanna be a fullstack dev in the future :)</p>
+<p>🗣️ My level of English is remained at B1 but I'm currently learning it daily.</p>

 ---